-These days many properties feature UPVC window and door frames, however in some older or period properties the upgrade to these may not have been made due to cost, appearance or planning issues.
+Rot can occur on wooden window frames that have been exposed to constant moisture or weather.
+Window sill and frame rot is a common problem in the wood window.
+These days many properties feature UPVC window and door frames as a replacement to the wooden windows, however, in some older or period properties the upgrade to these may not have been made due to cost, appearance or planning issues.
 But what if you have a property with wooden window and door frames that are in need of a little TLC?
 How should you go about repairing them?

 You may be relieved to know that with a little time and patience repairing wooden window and door frames is a job that most people should be able to tackle themselves.
-So follow our steps below and get those old frames looking as good as new again.
+So follow our steps below on how to repair and get those old wooden window frames looking as good as new again.

 - Start by checking over the whole frame to identify any areas of rot, then sand back all of the old paint.